integr8ly/delorean/docs/ews/README.md

 As with all prow enabled repos, labels are used extensively to control what happens, and give the status of the state of these PRs.

-Along with the usual prow workflow labels there also these labels managed by delorean:
+Along with the usual prow workflow labels there are also these labels managed by delorean:

 * do-not-merge/product-pre-release - Used as a tide merge blocker, applied to all EWS PRs that include products that are not yet GA, removed automatically when a product is GA.
 * is-ga - Information only, applied to all EWS PRs that include products that are GA, added automatically when a product is GA.